happy-game/gaussdb-node/packages/gaussdb-connection-string/README.md

 * `user` - User with which to authenticate to the server
 * `password` - Corresponding password
-* `host` - Postgres server hostname or, for UNIX domain sockets, the socket filename
+* `host` - GaussDB server hostname or, for UNIX domain sockets, the socket filename
 * `port` - port on which to connect
 * `database` - Database name within the server
 * `client_encoding` - string encoding the client will use